 The books are already pre-curated by someone else even before they make it to my list.

-And its those someone else-s that I will talk about today.
-This is how to find a book that you will actually read.
+And its those someone else-s that I will talk about today, those someone else-s that give me great books to read.

 Ask a question.

 This is how I’ve been finding books lately.
 I would be curious about something, google it, then read through a plethora of Quora Q&As and blog posts.